100thCoin/AccuracyCoin/README.md

   7: If the RDY line goes low 2 cycles before the write cycle, the A register was not the correct value after the test.
   8: If the RDY line goes low 2 cycles before the write cycle, the X register was not the correct value after the test.
   9: If the RDY line goes low 2 cycles before the write cycle, the Y register was not the correct Value after the test.
-  A: If the RDY line goes low 2 cycles before the write cycle, the CPU Status flags were not correct after the test.
+  A: If the RDY line goes low 2 cycles before the write cycle, the CPU status flags were not correct after the test.

  ### Unofficial Instructions: SHS
   F: The high byte corruption did not match either known behavior.